How to prevent unauthorized access to your company data: Protect the identity of your users using Azure Active Directory Premium

 - If before the user managed multiple passwords (even if he incurred the risk of establishing the same), with AAD the user no longer has one password per application and instead has a single identity to access all applications in a unified way approved by the company.
 Therefore, once they log in (on their computer or in an Office 365 App), the user will no longer have to enter credentials in the applications that are configured this way.

 - Autonomy for changing and resetting passwords, without IT dependencies.

 - Greater control over access to data and applications from the outside.

 - Peace of mind that the identity of the users is well protected against impersonation attempts and their consequences.

 - Simplification of the management of passwords, users, groups and access to Cloud applications.

-General chart on the main features of Azure Active Directory Premium
+General chart on the main functionalities of Azure Active Directory Premium

 Protection against vulnerable passwords

-Most people choose to use weak passwords, either because of the ease of remembering them or because they are not aware of how easy it can be for a hacker to obtain weak passwords using techniques to discover user passwords, such as the so-called brute force .
+Most people choose to use weak passwords, either because of the ease of remembering them or because of the lack of knowledge of how easy it can be for a hacker to obtain weak passwords using techniques to discover user passwords, such as the so-called brute force. .